-The waiting period also occurs between the time your beneficiaries submit a death claim form and the time they receive the actual payout.
-Processing the death claim can take as little as two weeks to as long as two months, after which the life insurance company will pay out the death benefit.
+The waiting period also can refer to the time between when your beneficiaries submit a death claim form and the time they receive the actual payout.
+Processing the death claim can take as little as two weeks and as long as two months, after which the life insurance company will pay out the death benefit.